usnistgov/NIST-BRIO/README.brio_rc.md

-# BGP-RPKI-IO Validation Cacne Test Harness
+# BGP-RPKI-IO Validation Cache Test Harness
 The BGP-RPKI-IO (BRIO) RPKI Cache Test Harness (brio_rc) allows to produce synthetic RPKI data and timed / event driven data flow.
 This means that RPKI payloads can be pre-scripted announcements and withdrawals. **It is multi-client capable**